Introduction

 Ownership tokenization is powerful — but the real disruption targets tenants.

 Globally, there are approximately 307 million rental units, generating over $3 trillion annually in rent payments.
+For tenants, rent is typically a pure sunk cost.

 The Global Tenant Pain

-What if rent could generate value instead of destroying it?
+The question becomes: what if rent could generate value instead of destroying it?

 Part 4: How Tokenized Leases Work